 Use this guide to get started with your research for PHIL 106: Language, Knowledge, and Power

-Your paper assignment for PHIL 106 asks you to identify and engage with one or more secondary sources that are related to a real-world language phenomenon of your choosing and one theoretical text from the course.
-This page highlights a variety of sources that you might consult to identify a topic of interest and select the secondary source(s) you will use in your analysis.
+Your paper assignment for PHIL 106 asks you to identify and engage with one or more popular media sources that are related to a real-world language phenomenon of your choosing and one theoretical text from the course.
+This page highlights a variety of sources that you might consult to identify a topic of interest and select the popular media source(s) you will use in your analysis.

-There are a myriad of places to go to find news content.
+There are a myriad of places to go to find popular media and news content.
 These library databases provide great coverage of a wide number of national and regional newspapers, and are good starting points for news coverage.

 You may also choose to search for your secondary sources in a single publication, such as the online sources listed below: